Integrating Health and Legal Services to Transform Care Delivery

-This activity has been approved for AMA PRA credit.
+This activity has been approved for AMA PRA Category 1 credit™.

-This educational activity has been provided by Continuing Nursing Education Provider Unit, Boston University School of Medicine and jointly-provided by National Center for Medical-Legal Partnership at the George Washington University.
+This educational activity has been provided by Continuing Nursing Education Provider Unit, Boston University School of Medicine and jointly-provided by the National Center for Medical-Legal Partnership at the George Washington University

 Continuing Nursing Education Provider Unit, Boston University School of Medicine is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.